ipaqmaster/archPackager/README.md

 ### About

 This is a collection of scripts I use to build AUR (And occasionally, official) packages for Archlinux including any AUR dependencies along the way.
-The main script takes advantage of docker for cleanbuilding and existing AUR dependency builds to save on resources.
+The main script takes advantage of podman for cleanbuilding and existing AUR dependency builds to save on resources.
 By default it uses all available cores for makepkg (`$(nproc)`)

 The main script is designed to be used with Jenkins which exposes some variables regarding a job's name and path for making some assumptions.
 It attempts to figure out the package name, its intended build architecture and repository name from the `JOB_NAME` variable when called by Jenkins (or set manually).
 It also assumes that the repository name comes right before the architecture.